NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-2.7.md

 1. [New package restore doesn't work on Mono when using SLN file](https://nuget.codeplex.com/workitem/3596)
 1. [New package restore doesn't work with Wix projects](https://nuget.codeplex.com/workitem/3598)

-There is also a known issue with the new package restore workflow whereby [automatic package restore does not work for projects under a solution folder](https://nuget.codeplex.com/workitem/3625).
+There is also a known issue with the new package restore workflow whereby [Automatic Package Restore does not work for projects under a solution folder](https://nuget.codeplex.com/workitem/3625).
 This issue was fixed in NuGet 2.7.1.

 ### Project Retargeting and Upgrade Build Errors/Warnings